Persistent discomfort may be an intuitive call for your kind attention.

 - Single Follow Up Visits $75 (one hour)

-Please note Health In Motion LLC does not bill health insurance for the therapeutic services you receive.
-If you wish to submit a claim, a billing statement will be provided upon your request.
+Please note Health In Motion LLC does not bill health insurance on your behalf for the therapeutic services you receive.
+If you wish to submit a claim to your health insurance company, a billing statement will be provided upon your request.

 Purchase visits by clicking “Select Options” below.